mysociety/alaveteli/lib/acts_as_xapian/README.txt

     script/generate acts_as_xapian
     rake db:migrate

-3. Call 'rake xapian:rebuild_index models="ModelName1 ModelName2"' to build the index
+3. Call 'rake xapian:destroy_and_rebuild_index models="ModelName1 ModelName2"' to build the index
 the first time (you must specify all your indexed models).
 It's put in a development/test/production dir in acts_as_xapian/xapiandbs.
 See f.
 Configuration below if you want to change this.